Your Trusted Partner

 What is the minimum salary requirement for an S Pass in Singapore?

 As of early 2026, the minimum qualifying salary is S$3,300 per month for general sectors and S$3,800 for financial services.
-However, this will increase to S$3,600 (general) and S$4,000 (financial services) starting July 1, 2026, for new applications.
+However, this will increase to S$3,600 (general) and S$4,000 (financial services) for new applications starting 1 January 2027, and for renewals of passes expiring from 1 January 2028.
 Remember that these are age-progressive requirements—older candidates require significantly higher salaries.

 How much does an S Pass holder need to earn to bring their family to Singapore?